Major in Business Administration

 EBTM 425 BUSINESS REQUIREMENTS AND ANALYSIS (3)

 Addresses the business analysis discipline and describes the role of the business analyst.
 Describes the process model for business analysis.
 Describes how business analysis is undertaken in various stages of the process model as well as key techniques used at each stage.
 The goal of the course is to prepare students with a business analysis toolkit that can be used by them to help organizations adopt business improvements to ensure their success.
-Prerequisites: EBTM 337 and junior/senior standing.
+Prerequisites: EBTM 337 and major junior/senior standing.

 EBTM 431 ADVANCED E-BUSINESS (3)